Akipe/android-aosp-documentation/todo_notes/glossary.md

 * RIL: Short for Radio Interface Layer, generally used to refer to the modem interface library or libril, sometimes used to refer to any part or the whole of the Telephony stack

 * Android Compatibility Definition Document (CDD) : This document enumerates the requirements that must be met in order for devices to be compatible with the latest version of Android. (pdf)

+* HAL stands for hardware abstraction layer.
+Generally it's a piece of software that interacts with a specific piece of hardware and exposes a generic application programming interface for that hardware.
+That way, any software that wants to use the hardware doesn't have to implement all of the hardware specific features, just utilize the API.
+For example, Qualcomm's Vulkan drivers act as a HAL upon the Adreno GPU.
+The programmer doesn't care how the Adreno works, but instead only cares that the HAL and the hardware correctly implement whatever is specified in the API.

+* A "blob" in the android context, is just some binary.
+Often these blobs will interface with some hardware or will implement crucial features that enable some other feature on the phone.
+The "blobs" we talk about are generally from OEMs and manufacturers that users don't know or care about.
+One such blob (which you probably don't even know exists!) is the Trustzone blob.
+Without it, your phone wouldn't boot up, show the display, anything really.
+What does it do?
+A ton of stuff, though nothing that the user needs to worry or care about.